linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 05 - Option Pricing Theory and Models.md

 # ILLUSTRATION 5.4: Valuing a Long-Term Option with Dividend Adjustments—Primes and Scores

 The CBOE offers longer-term call and put options on some stocks.
 On March 6, 2001, for instance, you could have purchased an AT&T call expiring on January 17, 2003.
-The stock price for AT&T is  $20.50 (as in the previous example).
-The following is the valuation of a call option with a strike price of$ 20.
+The stock price for AT&T is  \$20.50 (as in the previous example).
+The following is the valuation of a call option with a strike price of\$ 20.
 Instead of estimating the present value of dividends over the next two years, assume that AT&T's dividend yield will remain 2.51\% over this period and that the risk-free rate for a two-year Treasury bond is 4.85\%.
 The inputs to the Black-Scholes model are:

 $$
 S = \text {C u r r e n t} = \$ 2 0.
 5 0